-By now all of us are pretty much aware of the COVID19, which started from Wuhan, China in December 2019 and by now has affected the whole world, becoming a pandemic.
-It has already infected more than 22 Million people and had near about 792,000 casualties worldwide, with U.S.A, Brazil and India being the worst-hit countries.
+By now all of us are pretty much aware of COVID-19, which started in Wuhan, China in December 2019 and by now has affected the whole world, becoming a pandemic.
+It has already infected more than 22 Million people and had near about 792,000 casualties worldwide, with the U.S.A, Brazil and India being the worst-hit countries.

 Coronavirus has adversely affected the global economy.
 All the sectors, be it airlines, hospitality, goods, trade or any other, are facing unprecedented lows.
-However, even this grim situation has a few unseen benefits, one of which is the growing delivery business and this has contributed to establishing a powerful market for Food Delivery App Development.
+However, even this grim situation has a few unseen benefits, one of which is the growing delivery business and this has contributed to establishing a powerful market for on-demand delivery apps.

-COVID-19 pandemic has also distressed mail and delivery services.
+The COVID-19 pandemic has also distressed mail and delivery services.
 Nevertheless, most of them are continuing to operate, although it has affected its delivery speed.
-Many delivery service providers like FedEx has announced that they are sanitizing their equipment.
+Many delivery service providers like FedEx have announced that they are sanitizing their equipment.

 Across the globe, many of the food delivery companies have gone along with contactless delivery methods.
-Companies like Postmates, DoorDash, Glovo, Just Eat, and Deliveroo, Zomato, Dominos, and McDonald’s have introduced a zero-contact approach to their deliveries.
+Companies like Postmates, DoorDash, Glovo, Just Eat, Deliveroo, Zomato, Domino, and McDonald’s have introduced a zero-contact approach to their deliveries.

 In contactless delivery, the delivery person will keep the food on the customer’s doorstep to avoid the risk of infection and will also wait outside to ensure that the order is collected.